-Donald “Shorty” Shea moved to California to pursue a career in acting, but mostly worked as a horse wrangler at Spahn Ranch and as a bouncer at a topless bar.
-Although he occasionally obtained temporary employment elsewhere, he always returned to Spahn Ranch.
+Donald “Shorty” Shea was a stuntman and ranch worker who was murdered by members of the Manson Family.
+Shea moved to California to pursue a career in acting, but mostly worked as a horse wrangler at Spahn Ranch and as a bouncer at a topless bar.
 “Shorty” actually stood about six feet 4 inches tall and weighed more than 200 pounds.

 According to Bruce Davis and Steve Grogan, both Bill Vance and Larry Bailey were participants in Shea’s murder.
 However Vance and Bailey were never prosecuted for Shea’s death.

 Several motives are given for Shea’s murder.
 On August 16, 1969, the Sheriffs Department raided Spahn Ranch.
 They were looking for stolen cars not knowing they had the Tate/LaBianca killers in reach.
 Manson was convinced that Shea ratted on the Family and Manson blamed Shea for the raid.